sell/flipd-auto-bumper/README.md

 1) Edit the `manifest.json` file to include the thread(s) link you want bumped, reason for this is to not mess up your flow when browsing the site.

+2) Make sure you add a `*` after the url, for example `"https://flipd.gg/thread-hello-world*"`

-2) go to brave://extensions/ or chrome://extensions/
+3) go to brave://extensions/ or chrome://extensions/

-3) Load the unpacked folder
+4) Load the unpacked folder

-4) Open and leave the tab open for it to auto bump
+5) Open and leave the tab open for it to auto bump

 #### I made this in minutes for anyone looking for a simple option.